hai-vr/documentation/docs/changelogs/animator-as-code-modular-avatar.md

 title: Animator As Code - Modular Avatar functions
 ---

+## 1.1.2

+- As I am no longer focusing on VRChat content creation, the package will now install without warnings, even if VRChat introduces breaking changes.
+  - VRChat upper bound raised to VRChat SDK999.

 ## 1.1.1

 - Upper bound of Animator As Code V1 dependency is now `<2.0.0-a` instead of `<1.2.0-a`